-Destruction Of Waste Copies - If a printer, copier, or fax machine jams or malfunctions when printing Sensitive or Confidential information, the involved users must not leave the machine until all copies of the sensitive information are removed or are no longer legible.
-All paper copies of sensitive information must be disposed of by shredding or other methods approved by the Enterprise IT Security Department.
+Destruction Of Waste Copies - If a printer, copier, or fax machine jams or malfunctions when printing Sensitive or Confidential information, the involved users must protect the information by not leaving the machine until all copies of the sensitive information are removed.
+All paper copies of readable sensitive information must be disposed of by shredding.

-Faxing Precautions - Sensitive materials must not be faxed unless an authorized staff member is on-hand at the time of transmission to properly handle the materials at the receiving BSU site.
+Faxing Precautions - Sensitive materials must not be faxed unless an authorized staff member is on hand at the time of transmission to properly handle the materials at the receiving BSU site.
 Sensitive information must not be faxed through untrusted intermediaries such as hotel staff or rented mailbox service staff.
-Confidential information may be faxed by Internet only if the connection is protected with encryption systems approved by the Enterprise IT Security Department.
-All faxes must employ a standard cover page that includes language approved by the BSU General Counsel.
-Third-party signatures on contracts, purchase orders, and similar legal documents sent by fax must always be followed-up with an exchange of originals.
+Confidential information may be faxed by the Internet only if the connection is protected with encryption systems approved by the Enterprise IT Security Department.